savannahghi/dhis2-cloud-run/README.md

 > locale-gen en_US.UTF-8
 ```

-After that, ensure that you have an `ssh.cfg`, `ansible.cfg` and `inventory` in the playbooks folder that allows you reach the machines you are deploying on.
+After that, ensure that you have an `ssh.cfg`, `ansible.cfg` and `inventory` in the playbooks dev and prod folder that allows you reach the machines you are deploying on.

 An example `ssh.cfg`: